Bamtop/First-Project-Vue/README.md

 # Rick-Morty-Api-Exercise VUE
-## Challenger week 4 Empathy Academy Front-End Path
+## Challenger week 4 - 5 Empathy Academy Front-End Path

 This challenge is developed with VUE framework.

 >**Main branch** have the first week working with Vue.

 >**Vuex branch** have my second week working with Vue and I will be using Vuex to improve my implementation from the first week.

-### Requirements from this challenge:
+### Requirements from Vue challenge:
 * Create Basic HTML and CSS structure in App.vue without any logic. ✅
 * Modify text input so it makes API calls to [rick & morty API](https://rickandmortyapi.com/) using the [filter endpoint](https://rickandmortyapi.com/documentation/#filter-characters).
 Save the results and print the characters by console. ✅